dwmkerr/boxes/README.md

 ### Alpha

+- [ ] bug: stat/stop show 'pending' rather than 'stopped' due to order of logging
 - [x] feat: document copy password in connect, maybe better default off
 - [ ] refactor: suck it up and use TS
 - [ ] feat: read AWS region from config file, using node-configuration